 Canada has one fishery for highly migratory species in the Pacific Ocean, a troll fishery targeting juvenile north Pacific albacore (Thunnus alalunga).
-Catch and effort data from this fishery for 2018 are summarized in this document.
-No Canadian vessels targeting albacore entered the north Pacific WCPFC convention area or the south Pacific WCPFC convention area in 2018.
+Catch and effort data from this fishery for 2019 are summarized in this document.
+No Canadian vessels targeting albacore entered the north Pacific WCPFC convention area or the south Pacific WCPFC convention area in 2019.

 The Canadian troll fleet has operated largely in the eastern Pacific Ocean east of 150°W and north of 30°N since 2007.
-The 2018 fishery predominantly also occurred in the coastal waters of North America, with only 0.3% of catch from high seas waters of the north Pacific Ocean beyond the exclusive economic zones (EEZ) of Canada and the United States.
+The 2019 fishery also predominantly occurred in the coastal waters of North America, with only 3.4% of catch from high seas waters of the north Pacific Ocean beyond the exclusive economic zones (EEZ) of Canada and the United States.
 Catch and effort in the south Pacific Ocean by the Canadian albacore troll fleet has ranged between 0 and 313 t and 4 and 348 vessel-days, respectively, from 1995 to 2007.
 Canadian vessels have not participated in a south Pacific fishery since 2007.
 Annual Canadian catch and effort in the north Pacific within the WCPFC convention area ranged from 11 to 1,007 metric tons (t) and 17 to 1,017 vessel-days, respectively, between 1995 and 2005.
 There were either no effort or negligible amount of catch and effort (< 1 t of catch and < 5 vessel-days effort annually) in years of 2006-2016.
-However, 55 t of albacore were harvested from the north Pacific WCPFC statistical area by five Canadian vessels fishing for 100 days altogether, in 2017.
+Although 55 t of albacore were harvested from the north Pacific WCPFC convention area by five Canadian vessels in 2017, no Canadian vessels has fished in this area since then.